-CHEAP FASHION COSTS LIVES.
-This was probably one of the happiest moments of my design journey in Barcelona.
-Raul Goni was with us for an intense workshop week, Posters for Agitation was it called.
+I created Cheap Fashion Costs Lives in the Posters for Agitation workshop, we had at ELISAVA.
 The plan was for each of us to create a poster about something that moved us, that bothered us, that spoke to our hearts.
-I decided to do a poster about how defected is the fashion industry, or at least the sweatshop industry.
-I love fashion, I really do, in the same way that I love painting, cinema, music or design, but I hate the way people get consumed by it, and the way it consumes people.
-We gotta be conscious!
+I decided to do it about how defected is the fashion industry, or at least the sweatshop industry.
+I love fashion, in the same way that I love painting, cinema, music, or design, but I hate the way people get consumed by it, and the way it consumes people.

-I used the clothing care label to express my idea.
-At first I was afraid it was to much of a cliché but Raul gave us a print of Philip Thompson’s text published in The Dictionary on Graphic Images.
-It talked about how clichés are the key to visual communication, even though they are a derogatory word in the literary context.
-At the end of the workshop we’ve invaded La Rambla with our posters, it was the best part!
+Taking as a reference the Rana Plaza factory that collapsed in Bangladesh in 20013, I used the clothing care label to express my idea.
+At first, I was afraid it was too much of a cliché but Raúl Goñi (who was giving the workshop) gave us a print of Philip Thompson’s text published in The Dictionary on Graphic Images.
+It talked about how clichés are the key to visual communication, even though they are derogatory in the literary context.
+At the end of the workshop, we’ve invaded La Rambla with our posters!